 USC Caboolture offers a hands-on campus experience halfway between Brisbane and the Sunshine Coast.

-The campus includes collaborative learning spaces, interactive technologies, computer labs, student common rooms, sporting facilities, a campus library, and the Health Learning and Simulation Centre, where nursing students build practical skills and work with industry-standard equipment in a simulated hospital environment.
+The campus offers collaborative learning spaces, interactive technologies, computer labs, student common rooms, café, bookshop, sporting facilities, a campus library and the Health Learning and Simulation Centre, where nursing students build practical skills and work with industry-standard equipment in a simulated hospital environment.